SargisYonan/uLAPack/README.md

 #### Choose Your Entry Container Type
 The user of this library has the option of setting the matrix/vector element data type to a desired type via the `ULAPACK_MATRIX_ENTRY_TYPE` `#define`.
 It is recommended that a primitive floating point type is used. `ULAPACK_MATRIX_ENTRY_TYPE` is set to `double` by default, and is `typedef`ed to `MatrixEntry_t` in the source code.
+`MINIMUM_THRESHOLD_TOLERANCE` defines the threshold floating point limit for a 0.

 #### Clear Upon Initialization
 All new matrix/vector objects made can be initialized to zeros if `ULAPACK_INITIALIZE_MEMORY` is defined at compile time.